mtoegel/CEX.IO-Python-Reinvestment/README.md

  - [x] Other reinvestment methods (added in new version)
  - [x] Provide currency choice (added in new version)
  - [x] Add reinvestment for LTC and NMC either to BTC or GHS if applicable with separate strategies (added in new version)
  - [ ] Implement better handling of the temporary currencies (i.e., FHM or FHJ if they continue this)
+ - [ ] Verify all trades (buy and sell) work as intended (so far GHS and FHM seem to be ok)

 Since I'm using this project too, I'll update this repo as I make changes to my version.
 This project is provided AS-IS.